 I grew up during the time Facebook was first launched, and it became a huge part of life for almost everyone.
 I remember going home after school, and chatting to all my school friends straight away, and posting embarrassing photos of each other!
 Thanks to Facebook and YouTube, I made a lot of new online friends that I enjoyed conversing with.

-However, I soon discovered that most of these people were v false and I had to be selective in who I friended and culled the rest.
+However, I soon discovered that most of these people were very false and I had to be selective in who I friended and culled the rest.
 I still get lonely and feel very isolated from the outside world.
 This is where the use of social media comes in.
-I have people as friends on Facebook, especially from the equine world, that I don't know in person.
+I have people as friends on Facebook, especially from the equine world, that I don’t know in person.
 You get to know these people really well, and even feel personally involved with their lives.

 However, most of the posts you see on social media are all a front, and not necessarily what these people are like in person.
 If you scrolled through my Instagram accounts, you would never know anything was wrong with me.
 I can make my life seem perfect just by uploading a few photographs every now and then.